phoehnel/REST-light/README.md

 ## How to Use

 1. Install Docker on your RaspberryPi
-2. Attach a 433Mhz Sender to [WiringPi Pin 2](https://pinout.xyz/pinout/pin13_gpio27) of your RaspberryPi
+2. Attach a 433Mhz transmitter to [WiringPi Pin 2](https://pinout.xyz/pinout/pin13_gpio27) of your RaspberryPi
 3. Run REST-light and receive the generated API-Key from `docker logs` on first startup.

 #### GPIO access